TTLabs/EvaporateJS/README.md

    to S3.
 This handler will be contacted via AJAX on your site by evaporate.js.
    You can monitor these requests by using developer tools of most browsers.

-   EvaporateJS supports using an AWS lambda for signing.
+   Evaporate supports using an AWS lambda for signing.
 The `example` folder contains skeleton implementations of signing handlers implemented in several common languages.